The Training Programme in Anaesthesia is divided into 3 sections as follows:

 Minimum standards for out of hours supervision. of core trainees.

-The two intermediate years are usually spent at University Hospitals Bristol (Bristol Royal Infirmary, Bristol Royal Hospital for Children and St Michael's Hospital) and North Bristol (Southmead Hospital).
-On very rare occasions up to 9 months of the ST3/4 programme will be completed in one of the DGHs (RUH Bath, Swindon, Gloucester and Cheltenham) Training is modular and covers all sub-specialties of anaesthesia.
+Stage 2 years are usually spent at University Hospitals Bristol (Bristol Royal Infirmary, Bristol Royal Hospital for Children and St Michael's Hospital) and North Bristol (Southmead Hospital).
+Training is modular and covers all sub-specialties of anaesthesia.